neutrinojs/neutrino/docs/upgrading-neutrino.md

-# Upgrading from Neutrino v5 to v6
+# Upgrading from Neutrino v6 to v7

+Neutrino v7 introduces some changes, most of which are from major version bumps of dependent packages.
-Neutrino v6 introduces a number of changes, with some of them being breaking changes.
-To upgrade from Neutrino v5 to v6, be sure to check this list for tasks you may need to perform to use this latest version:
+To upgrade from Neutrino v6 to v7, be sure to check this list for tasks you may need to perform to use this latest version:

+- **BREAKING CHANGE** webpack-chain upgraded to v4.
+The breakage from this upgrade is the `.noParse` method which is now a plain shortcut method, allowing you to set any value.
+- **BREAKING CHANGE** Webpack upgraded to v3.
+While most users should need no changes for this upgrade, be aware that it may still be possible for something to change during this upgrade.
+- **BREAKING CHANGE** The image loader middleware no longer uses svg-url-loader for SVGs and its `use` has been renamed from `url` to `file`.
+- **BREAKING CHANGE** ESLint has been upgraded to v4, which may bring linting configuration changes.
+- **BREAKING CHANGE** The Neutrino `static` option has been removed.
+The Web, React, and Node.js presets will still copy files from a `src/static` directory if it exists, but you can override your own copying directives using the `neutrino-middleware-copy` middleware.

 - **BREAKING CHANGE** Neutrino overrides and configuration is no longer done from package.json, but can automatically be picked up in a `.neutrinorc.js` file.
 If you want to leave your configuration in package.json until